postgis/postgis-workshops/postgis-intro/sources/en/geometry_returning_exercises.rst

     A unit circle (circle with radius of one) should have an area of pi, 3.1415926...
 The difference is due to the linear stroking of the edges of the buffer.
 The buffer has a finite number of edges.
 Increasing the number of edges in the buffer will get the value closer to pi, but it will always be smaller due to the linearization.

-* **"The Brooklyn neighborhoods of ‘Park Slope’ and ‘Carroll Gardens’ are going to war!
+* **The Brooklyn neighborhoods of ‘Park Slope’ and ‘Carroll Gardens’ are going to war!
 Construct a polygon delineating a 100 meter wide DMZ on the border between the neighborhoods.
-What is the area of the DMZ?"**
+What is the area of the DMZ?**

   .. code-block:: sql